Coimbra: Transportation

 The two banks of Mondego River at Coimbra, are linked by three main bridges: the Ponte do Açude, the Ponte de Santa Clara (which is the oldest) and Ponte Rainha Santa, also known as Ponte Europa.
 The Ponte Pedonal de Pedro e Inês is the most recently constructed bridge and the only footbridge in the city.

+Metro Mondego bus rapid transit system.

 The city is internally connected by an extensive bus network, the SMTUC (Serviços Municipalizados de Transportes Urbanos de Coimbra, Coimbra Municipality Urban Transport Services) and the Coimbra trolleybus system (the only such system in Portugal).
 In the past, the city also had a tram network (some are now parked inside a transportation museum).
 Taxicabs are also available, and are recognizable as cream or black and green (black car with green rooftop) taxis.
 The city is a hub for interregional bus services for all the country and abroad.
-A light-rail metro system, Metro Mondego, was proposed however the project was abandoned at the height of Portuguese financial crisis.
+A light-rail metro system, Metro Mondego, was proposed however the project was abandoned at the height of Portuguese financial crisis, and instead a bus rapid transit system was constructed, under the same name, which opened in August 2025.